Robo-advisors are online wealth management firms that take your money and help you put it into low-cost Exchange-Traded Funds (ETFs).

 Above $500K: 0.4%/year

-In case you’ll need a much larger accounts, consider the three robo-advisors above in addition to Nestwealth, Justwealth, and ModernAdvisor.
+In case you’ll need a much larger account, consider the three Robo-advisors above in addition to Nestwealth, Justwealth, and ModernAdvisor

 Please let me know your thoughts and comments below.